PawseySC/containers-openfoam-workshop/_episodes/05_useOverlayFSForReducingNumberOfFiles.md

 >    ls: cannot access 'processor1/': No such file or directory
 >    ~~~
 >    {: .output}
->    - The host shell cannot read inside the overlayN files, and that is why the links appear broken
+>    - The host shell cannot read the internal directory structure that _lives_ the overlay* files, and that is why the links appear broken
 >
 > 4. Check that the solver gave some results by listing the interior of an overlay file:
 >